Anirudh-Pranesh/ScholarMate-RCMS/README.md

 As a teacher, you are assigned to be the class teacher of a given class.
 You are allowed a restricted access to the database server.
 First and foremost, you are only allowed to view/edit your own class' marks.
 You cannot see or edit any other class' marks.
 You can generate report cards, but only for the students in your class.

 As a student, you can only view your marks and generate your own report card

+# DISCLAIMER

+As of now, the **"Edit school directory"** feature is currently **UNAVAILABLE** due to server issues.
+This feature is only available for localhost release where the database server issues have been resolved.
+We apologise for any inconvenience caused.